-How to Get Clients for a New Business: Proven Startup Marketing Strategies
+How to Get Clients for a Startup or New Business (2026 Guide)

 Only around one out of every five startups doesn’t make it past the first year, and two-thirds fail within ten years.
 The startups that survive usually have a smart plan for how to reach their market.
 A clear go-to-market approach helps customers discover your product, understand its value, and feel confident investing in it.